← Back to All Calculators

 Average: Dogs $45-80/mo, Cats $25-45/mo

-🎯 Expert Tips from Amanda Foster, CVT
+🎯 Expert Tips, CVT

 • I process claims daily—here's the harsh truth: About 60% of pet owners pay more in premiums over their pet's lifetime than they get back in claims.
 But that 40% who DO claim?
 They're saving $5,000-$50,000+ on catastrophic bills.
 Insurance is gambling that your pet WON'T get sick—and most lose that bet happily.